profile picture

 Bio

 Hello!
-My name is Kim and earned my Ph.D. at Caltech.
-I conducted my thesis work in the laboratory of Professor Pamela Bjorkman.
+My name is Kim and I earned my Ph.D. at Caltech.
+I conducted my thesis work in Professor Pamela Bjorkman's laboratory.
 I studied how antibodies interact with viral proteins on a structural level and used that information to engineer antibody-based therapeutics and inform vaccine design.
 I primarily worked on viruses like HIV-1 and SARS-CoV-2.
-What I loved about this work is that we actually visualized antibody-antigen interactions on a near-atomic level, allowing us to understand the structural architecture that enables each recognition event.
-I am currently a postdoctoral fellow at Caltech with a joint appointment in the Bjorkman and Hoffmann labs, designing and characterizing novel approaches to vaccine design for influenza and SARS-CoV-2.
+What I loved about this work is that we visualized antibody-antigen interactions on a near-atomic level, allowing us to understand the structural architecture that enables each recognition event.
+I am currently a Scientific Program Lead at the Gladstone Institute with the Hoffmann lab, designing and characterizing novel approaches to vaccine design for influenza, SARS-CoV-2, HIV-1, and more!
 When I am not in the lab, I enjoy the company of my two adorable cats, Kiwi and Luna.
 I also spend time volunteering through the local humane society to facilitate cat adoptions.
 You might say, I am a bit of a cat lady.
 I also enjoy doing yoga, reading a good book at the beach, and dreaming of new places to travel to!

 Project ideas